Readers Question: Could you differentiate between micro economics and macro economics?

 This looks at all goods and services produced in the economy.

-Macro diagrams are based on the same principles as micro diagrams, we just look at Real GDP rather than Quantity and Inflation rather than Price Level (PL)
+- Macro diagrams are based on the same principles as micro diagrams, we just look at Real GDP rather than tuantity and Inflation rather than Price Level (PL)

 - Small segment of economy vs whole aggregate economy.